Last updated 22/01/2021

 When you enter an order in your alternative unit of measure, the system will know to convert this using the multiple into the base unit of measure.

-Taking the example of the rugby ball above, we would set up the product to look like this:
+Using the example of the rugby ball above, the product would look like this:

-Note that the second blue line underneath is the alternative unit of measure.
+Note that the second/blue line is the alternative unit of measure.
 Each line has its own unique code.

 Each unit of measure has its own price and cost fields.
 If left blank, the base unit of measure price and costs are used.